-High Point Academy is a tobacco free campus-to include hemp and vaping.
-The use of tobacco products is prohibited anywhere on campus, including the parking lot and car lines.
+High Point Academy is a tobacco free campus.
+The use of tobacco products, including hemp and vaping products, is prohibited anywhere on campus, including the parking lot and car lines.

 School Sponsored Activities

 The rules of good conduct and grooming will be observed at school social events held outside the regular school day.
 Guests are expected to observe the same rules as students attending the event, and the person inviting the guest will share the responsibility for the conduct of the guest.
 Students attending social events may be asked to sign in and out for the event.